By LISA EISENHAUER

 "Since then, we've been a secular organization without any religious connection," Harrison said.

 The merged health system will operate under the Intermountain Health brand and have its headquarters in Salt Lake City, with a regional office in Broomfield.

-Jumonville said each system will bring particular strengths to the union.
+Jumonville said each system will bring unique strengths to the union.
 She cited Intermountain's expertise in population health and "immense telehealth network."
-She said SCL adds expertise in governance and in building an integrated health care system across multiple states and highly competitive markets.
+She said SCL Health adds expertise in governance and in building an integrated health care system across multiple states and highly competitive markets.

 "I believe we're going to have as much influence on best practices as they're going to bring to us," she said.